Origin-Destination Flows

 Modelled demand

 Often you do not have observed trips, only where people live and where they might go.
-A spatial interaction model fills the gap by predicting the flows from the two sets of weights and the network distances between them.
+A spatial interaction model predicts the flows from the two sets of weights and the network distances between them.

 betweenness_demand uses a singly (origin-)constrained model.
-Each origin distributes its full weight across the destinations it can reach within the distance threshold, giving each destination a share proportional to its attractiveness discounted by the cost of getting there:
+Each origin distributes its full weight WoW_o across the destinations it can reach within the distance threshold.
+Each destination receives a share proportional to its attractiveness WdW_d, discounted by the cost of reaching it:

-Here is a distance-decay (deterrence) function, supplied as a decay_fn expression, and is the network distance from origin to destination.
+Here ff is a distance-decay (deterrence) function, supplied as a decay_fn expression, and codc_{od} is the network distance from origin to destination.
 With an exponential decay this is the classic gravity model.
 “Singly constrained” means only the origin totals are held fixed: each origin sends out exactly its own weight, while destination totals are left free (constraining both ends would require a doubly-constrained, or Furness, model).
 The allocation and the routing happen in one traversal per origin, so no explicit matrix is materialised.
+Origins and destinations are assigned to the network with the same workflow as the data layers, and the assignment offsets are included in the allocation distances, the decay, and the radius cutoffs.

 Which method to use

-The choice of decay_fn matters for the modelled route: a steeper decay concentrates flow onto short local trips, a gentler decay spreads it onto longer journeys.
+The decay_fn shapes the modelled route: a steeper decay concentrates flow onto short local trips, a gentler decay spreads it onto longer journeys.
 The decay module provides ready expressions.

 Worked examples